Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 • Beta testing sign-ups (measure real-world interest in your product)

-Example: A survey among 100 content creators shows that 70% are interested in AI dubbing solutions—this validates potential demand.
+Example: A survey among 100 content creators shows that 70% are interested in AI dubbing solutions, which validates potential demand.

 Step 2: Gather Market Insights